AMCtechsupport/FNFAO-AMC-IT/README.md

 ```sh
 npm install
 ```
-4. Create a .env file in the root of the project, and add your environment variables there
+4. Create a .env.local file in the root of the project, and add your environment variables there

 ## Usage